erkal/how-physics-engines-work/README.md

 _(... pen and paper explanatinon)_

-## Typical Animations with Timeline
+## Typical Animations with a Timeline

 This is **not** the way how the physics engines work.